Skip to main content

 Frequently Asked Questions

-How do I type the args in an MCP App tool handler?
+How do I type the arguments in an MCP App tool handler?

-How do I test an MCP App tool handler with Vitest?
+How should I test an end-to-end typed MCP App contract?